martignoni/hugo-notice/README.md

 ## About

 A [Hugo](https://gohugo.io) theme component providing a shortcode: `notice` to display nice notices.
+Dark mode supported!

 Four notice types are provided: `warning`, `info`, `note` and `tip`.

-This component comes with __localizations in 15 languages__: English, French, German, Italian, Portuguese, Spanish, Chinese, Russian, Turkish, Arabic, Polish, Finnish, Korean, Vietnamese and Swahili.
+This component comes with __localization in 15 languages__: English, French, German, Italian, Portuguese, Spanish, Chinese, Russian, Turkish, Arabic, Polish, Finnish, Korean, Vietnamese and Swahili.

 Other languages welcome!
 Send your pull request.